• Skip to primary navigation

 Labeled ingredients for polenta fries.

-Tubed polenta: Look for tubed polenta in the center aisles of your grocery store.
-It’s often near the other Italian foods like pasta, shelf stable gnocchi, and spaghetti sauce.
+Tubed polenta: Look for tubed polenta in the center aisles of Trader Joe’s or your local grocery store.
+It’s often near other Italian foods like pasta, shelf stable gnocchi, and spaghetti sauce.
+You can also find it online.

-It is a shelf stable item that you can store in the pantry until you’re ready to open it.
+Tubed polenta is a shelf stable item that you can store in the pantry until you’re ready to open it.
 Once opened, it must be stored in the refrigerator.

 Oil spray: Any oil spray will work for this recipe.
 Buy it in a can or use a refillable oil sprayer.